 Don’t be fooled by the price point, the JBL offers a quality design and balanced sound experience for a relatively low price tag.

 Now, it’s time to compare the JBL LSR308 vs Yamaha HS8.
-The HS8 is another great option that has a lot of features that are quite like the JBL LSR308 speaker.
+The HS8 is another great option with many features, quite like the JBL LSR308 speaker.

 The Yamaha HS Series are custom studio speakers used by some of the best producers in the industry.
-These speakers are designed for both profesional and bedrooom studio setup’s.
+These speakers are designed for both professional and bedroom studio setups.

 Unlike the LSR 308 that doubles as a speaker in your multimedia center, the HS8 is designed for the studio environment.